Suddenly (2002 film): Plot

 The film begins as Marcia (Tatiana Saphir), a frumpy and overweight salesgirl who seems to lead a banal and dreary existence, goes to work one day.
 As she walks she catches the eye of a feisty butch punk woman named Mao (Carla Crespo) who tells Marcia she wants to seduce her.
 Marcia tells Mao that she's not a lesbian, but Mao is relentless.
 With the help of her friend Lenin (Veronica Hassan), Mao manages to talk Marcia into getting into a cab that the two lesbian women then immediately car-jack.

 They take Marcia to the coast to see the ocean—which she has never seen before—before ending up at Lenin's Aunt Blanca's (Beatriz Thibaudin) house.
 Lenin has not seen Aunt Blanca for nine years, and they discover Blanca rents out rooms to two lodgers.
 Blanca proves fascinating to Lenin and the two begin redeveloping a connection.
 Lenin confesses that she has not spoken to her mother in three years.

-When they are alone Mao makes love to Marcia, then leaves her alone.
+When they are alone Mao has sex with Marcia, then leaves her alone.
 We learn that Marcia is quite lonely since her boyfriend recently dumped her.
 She feels abandoned by everyone.

 Marcia, Mao, Lenin, and Blanca all affect each other in unexpected ways, and as a consequence, develop new relationships that each of the women had lacked in their lives.